awslabs/lambda-refarch-mapreduce/README.md

 # Serverless Reference Architecture: MapReduce

-The serverless MapReduce reference architecture demonstrates how to use AWS Lambda in conjunction with Amazon S3 to build a MapReduce framework to process data stored in S3.
-By leveraging this framework you can build a cost-effective pipeline to run ad hoc MapReduce jobs.
+This serverless MapReduce reference architecture demonstrates how to use [AWS Lambda](https://aws.amazon.com/lambda) in conjunction with [Amazon S3](https://aws.amazon.com/s3) to build a MapReduce framework that can process data stored in S3.

+By leveraging this framework, you can build a cost-effective pipeline to run ad hoc MapReduce jobs.
 The price-per-query model and ease of use make it very suitable for data scientists and developers alike.

+## Features

+* Close to "zero" setup time
+* Pay per execution model for every job
+* Cheaper than other data processing solutions
+* Enables data processing within a VPC

 ## Architecture

-![alt text] (https://s3.amazonaws.com/smallya-test/bl-git.png "BigLambda Architecture")
+![alt text] (https://s3.amazonaws.com/smallya-test/bl-git.png "Serverless MapReduce architecture")

 ## Running the Example
-To run the full example, you must have your AWS CLI setup with creditials that have access to create and invole AWS Lambda and access to list, read, write to a S3 bucket.
+To run the full example, you must have the AWS CLI set up.
+Your credentials must have access to create and invoke Lambda and access to list, read, and write to a S3 bucket.

-### IAM Policies
+### IAM policies

 * Lambda execution role with
     * [S3 read/write access](http://docs.aws.amazon.com/lambda/latest/dg/with-s3-example-create-iam-role.html)